*Note: After successful registration, captains are redirected here to review the rules!

 Set-up is the responsibility of the first teams playing each night.
 Take-down is the responsibility of the last teams on each court.
 Co-operating and being helpful are not against the rules.
 Please dispose of any garbage left behind and lock any remaining personal belongings in the equipment box at your discretion.

-15 minutes 5 minutes early to ensure that your games start on time.
+Please arrive 5 minutes early to ensure that your games start on time.
 With multiple divisions, teams are comprised of a various number of players but all coed teams must have a minimum of one female on the court.
 All teams can play with a minimum of two people, as long as one player is a female in coed divisions.
-Substitutes may be from other teams (in the bubble) during regular season only.
+Substitutes may be from other teams during regular season only.
 Please try to pick an equivalent caliber substitute and avoid doing this regularly.
 A default for the first game of a match will occur if any team cannot field a squad 10 minutes after the official start time.
 Teams may play the second and third games of the match if enough players show up with time to spare.
 Please leave 5 minutes after your match.

 Please observe normal game pace.
 Intentionally delaying or rushing game play may result in disciplinary action.
 This could include forfeiture of points and/or league suspensions.

 Matches include three rally point sets to 21 in the 50 minute window each week.
 Win by 2 for all sets.
 Be sure to read Curfew section for clarification when time expires.
+Modifications to this could be made for tournaments.

 A player may NOT block or spike a serve.